geekeraman/Guide-to-LLM/README.md

 These methods are not only crucial for **language models**, but also for **vision-language models (VLLMs)** and **AI agents**.

----

 ## 🚀 Your Research Career Starts Here

 By completing this guide, you will be ready to contribute to cutting-edge projects in AI and LLM research.
 We look forward to seeing your growth and contributions in the Lab!

----

-Perfect 👍 I’ll rewrite your **Learning Procedure** into clean, professional English with a GitHub-friendly structure, clear steps, and proper links.
-Here’s how it could look in your README:

 ---